Choose a Service

 - The availability or willingness of individuals taking part in the test to submit samples

 It is important to note that not all tests can be carried out using any type of DNA sample.
 Our standard method of sample collection is via mouth swabs- samples collected via mouth swabs can be used for home tests, legal tests and many other of the tests we offer.
 Whilst homeDNAdirect does carry out DNA tests with a range of samples such as hair samples and blood, these samples cannot be used for any test.
 For example, in legal testing, only mouth swabs can be used due to the fact that all samples need to be collected by a third party witness.
 Samples such as blood, hair, fingernails etc may sometimes be used in cases of post mortem testing whereby samples would be extracted by a forensic pathologist from the cadaver but the process is full of legality issues and not a straightforward one.
-Samples other than standard mouth swab samples we refer as discreet samples.
+Samples other than standard mouth swab samples we refer as forensic samples.
 You may view a full list of samples here.

 Our prenatal paternity test is a bit of a different case as we can only test blood samples collected by a medical blood draw from the mother and mouth swab samples from the father.